MrUSBEN/ComfyUI-PromptEngine/README.md

 - **Browse & edit** any of the 19 lists, add/edit/delete items individually, or select multiple rows with the checkboxes for bulk editing/deleting.
 - **Unified tag editor** — every tag-editing screen (single item, batch add, bulk edit) shows one list per taxonomy tag with a `— / Tag / Req / Excl` toggle, instead of three separate duplicated lists.
 - **Batch Add** — paste a bunch of new item names at once (one per line or comma-separated), either apply shared tags to all of them, or let a local LLM suggest tags per item for you to review.
+- **Export / Import** — export any list (or a full backup) as a portable JSON bundle to share with others or back up; importing runs a duplicate check against your existing data (by ID and by a combined name+tag similarity) so you only need to review genuinely ambiguous items, not re-approve everything.
 - **Manage Taxonomy** — add, rename, or delete the tags themselves.
 Renaming/deleting shows exactly which items are affected before anything changes, and both are fully undoable.
 - **Pipeline view** — click "Pipeline" on any item to see where it sits in the 8-step chain and which other steps its tags affect.
 - **Undo** — every change (single, batch, or taxonomy edit) can be undone from the relevant panel's footer.